-General System Tamper: a General System Tamper Reporting code will be transmitted when the tamper zone on any module is violated.
+General System Tamper: a General System Tamper Reporting Code will be transmitted when the tamper zone on any module is violated.

-General System Tamper Restoral: the General System Tamper Restoral reporting code will be transmitted when the tamper zone on the module is restored.
+General System Tamper Restoral: the General System Tamper Restoral Reporting Code will be transmitted when the tamper zone on the module is restored.

-Keypad Lockout: the panel will transmit the Keypad Lockout reporting code if the lockout is activated.
+Keypad Lockout: the panel will transmit the Keypad Lockout Reporting Code if the lockout is activated.

-[339]-[340] - Closing (Arming) Reporting Codes, Access Codes 1-32
+[339]-[340] - Closing (Arming) Reporting Codes, Zones 1-32

-The panel will transmit a Closing reporting code to indicate the system is armed.
-A different reporting code can be transmitted for each User Code, Partition Master Code and System Master Code to identify who armed the system.
+The panel will transmit a Closing Reporting Code to indicate a Partition(s) is armed.
+A different reporting code can be transmitted for each User Code, Partition Master Code and System Master Code to identify who armed the partition(s).